translate/pootle/docs/server/commands.rst

 .. versionadded:: 2.7

 .. versionchanged:: 2.7.3 Renamed :option:`--overwrite` to :option:`--refresh`.
-   Now it is also possible to import translations from files.
+   Disabled projects' translations are no longer added by default.
+It is also possible to import translations from files.

 Updates the ``local`` server in :setting:`POOTLE_TM_SERVER`.
 The command